NuclearTalent/LFD_for_Physicists/_sources/LearningFromData-content/StochasticProcesses/StochasticProcesses/sec-05-special-case-gaussian-process.md

 A Gaussian process is stationary if the mean function $\mu(X(t))$ is constant for all $t$ and if the covariance function fulfils $C(X(s), X(t)) = C(X(s+h), X(t+h))$ with $h \geq 0$.
 Note that stationarity is not a requirement for a Gaussian process.

+We return to discuss Gaussian processes in detail in {ref}`sec:RootGP`.